maphub-co/maphub-qgis/README.md

 - [x] Connect to your MapHub account using API key authentication
 - [x] Share maps publicly or keep them private
 - [x] Upload local maps to your MapHub projects
-- [ ] Browse your MapHub projects
+- [x] Browse your MapHub projects
-- [ ] Directly view MapHub maps in QGIS via tiling service (Removing need to download)
+- [x] Directly view MapHub maps in QGIS via tiling service
-- [ ] Download maps from MapHub to use in QGIS
+- [x] Download maps from MapHub to use in QGIS
 - [ ] And much more ...

 ## Installation